 Broxton homers twice, Brewers win 7th straight over Reds 8-2

+CINCINNATI (AP) Keon Broxton homered twice, dashed home on a rundown and made a diving catch in the ninth inning.
+With the depleted Brewers needing a little help, the newest addition to the roster did it all.

-CINCINNATI (AP) — Keon Broxton homered twice and drove in four runs, and Chase Anderson pitched two-hit ball for six innings, leading the Milwaukee Brewers to an 8-2 victory over the Cincinnati Reds on Friday night.
+Broxton drove in four runs Friday night, and Chase Anderson pitched two-hit ball for six innings, leading the Milwaukee Brewers to an 8-2 victory over the Cincinnati Reds.

 The Brewers won their seventh straight against the Reds, their best such streak against Cincinnati in franchise history.
 Milwaukee is 7-1 overall in the season series.

-Broxton had an RBI single, a solo homer, and a two-run shot as the Brewers pulled away with five runs in the ninth inning.
-Broxton also dashed from third to score during a rundown play in the eighth.
+Broxton was called up three days earlier when Lorenzo Cain suffered a groin strain.
+He had an RBI single, a solo homer , and a two-run shot as the Brewers pulled away with five runs in the ninth inning.

+Broxton also scored from third during a rundown play in the eighth inning, going head-first to beat the throw.

+”Probably one of my best games ever, honestly,” Broxton said. ”With the way they’re doing, I just want to come in, fill a spot and keep it moving.”

+”Look, we’ve earned this,” manager Craig Counsell said. ”We’ve had a successful first half of the season.
+We’ve got to keep backing it up.”

-Ryan Braun came out of the game in the seventh inning with a stiff back, leaving the Brewers missing two regulars.
-Christian Yellich also was sidelined by a sore back.
-Braun missed six games last month with a sore back as well.
+They suffered another setback when Ryan Braun came out of the game in the seventh inning with a stiff back, leaving the Brewers missing two regulars.
+Christian Yelich also was sidelined by a sore back.
+Braun missed six games last month with a back problem.

+Counsell said Braun’s back has bothered him lately.
+The Brewers are considering whether he’ll need to go on the disabled list.

+”He tried to play but it just was getting worse as the game went on,” Counsell said.

 Broxton and Anderson pulled them through.